-Mr. John Allen Nichols served as an intern with the Alabama Farmers Federation from Jones School of Law and was the coordinator for the electronic publication, working in conjunction with the Federation's Department of Governmental and Agricultural Programs.
+Mr. Caleb Currie served as an intern with the Alabama Farmers Federation from Jones School of Law and comes to us through the Ag Law Pathway.
+The Pathway is a collaborative effort between the Alabama Farmers Federation, the National Agricultural Law Center, the Alabama Department of Ag and Industries, and Jones School of Law that provides law students the chance to gain experience in agricultural legal issues.
+This publication being a prime example, this publication will be consistently updated by the contributions of interns who come to the Federation through the Pathway.
+Mr. Currie recompiled this handbook under the supervision of Federation Legal Counsel Mr. John Allen Nichols of the Federation's External Affairs Department.
 We hope the addition of charts and hyperlinks, as well as new information, will make this a source of quick reference to legal questions you may encounter on your farms.